 Double-wide Garage Delivered in Two Pieces

 Prefab garages have options!
 If a single isn’t big enough or if you have more than one vehicle, a double-wide garage is the right choice.
-Since this prefabricated garage’s style is built large enough to accommodate multiple vehicles it is built in two pieces which are then joined on site.
+Since this prefabricated garage’s style is built large enough to accommodate multiple vehicles, it is built in two pieces which are then joined on site.
 Besides vehicle storage, this prefab garage’s design is perfect for use as a workshop or organized storage space.
-Double-wide garages also come with a heavy-duty floor and pressure treated skids and joists.
+Double-wide garages also come with a heavy-duty floor and pressure-treated skids and joists.

 Metal Prefab Garage Kit

-This prefab garage option is a DIY, which means all the parts are delivered to you and then you construct the garage yourself.
-Since it's technically self-assembled, this design pushes the limits of "prefab" just a little.
-(Although, metal prefab garages can be ordered fully pre-built as well).
+This prefab garage option is a DIY, which means all the parts are delivered to you, and then you construct the garage yourself.
+Since it’s technically self-assembled, this design pushes the limits of “prefab” just a little.
+(Although metal prefab garages can be ordered fully pre-built as well).
 Metal prefab garages are easy to set up if you choose the DIY route.
 Any skill level can conquer the task, but you will have to factor in the added time required to set up one of these garages.
 These garages are one of the cheapest prefab options and are noted for their fire and bug resistance.
 Depending on your tastes, metal prefab garages may not be your preferred aesthetic, but they do provide a solid and practical space for your vehicle and storage needs.
 (Photo: SteelMaster)

 Wooden Pole Barn Garage Kit

 Initially, you don’t associate barns with garages, but don’t let the name deter you.
 Pole barns and garages can fall under the same structural family.
-These prefab garages are also DIY (meaning they also push the limits of "prefab").
-Pole barn garages resemble a shed in appearance and its structure is supported by wooden poles that will need to go down into the foundation.
+These prefab garages are also DIY (meaning they also push the limits of “prefab”).
+Pole barn garages resemble a shed in appearance, and their structure is supported by wooden poles that will need to go down into the foundation.
 The most popular siding for these garages is metal, but there are other siding options available.
 The flooring choice is often concrete.
 (Photo: Metal Building Homes)

 Three Car Prefab Garage

 If two isn’t enough, try three!
 Modular garages come in many sizes.
-A three-car prefab garage would offer you space for your vehicles, tractor, motorcycle and more!
+A three-car prefab garage would offer you space for your vehicles, tractor, motorcycle, and more!
 Like the double-wide garage, a three-car prefab garage would be delivered in three pieces and joined on site.
 They also come with a heavy-duty floor strong enough to hold up your vehicles, lawnmower, or motorcycle.
 Prefab garages are built in a wide range of sizes (there are even four-car garages on the prefab market).
 There is no need to feel constricted in investing in a prefab garage.
-(Photo: Sheds Unlimited)
+(Photo: Sheds Unlimited).

 Two Requirements for Your Prefab Garage

-When on the quest to invest in a new outdoor storage building such as a prefab garage, there are two requirements that need to be met in order to tie the knot.
+When on the quest to invest in a new outdoor storage building, such as a prefab garage, there are two requirements that need to be met in order to tie the knot.